 For example, Kate says, ‘I’ll need to spend some time showing her practical things that are done differently in adult hospitals.
 She’ll also have to bring a lot more of her own activities to hospital as there will be no Livewire, Starlight Room, Clown Doctors, Wednesday Dogs, Petting Zoo or Hospital School!’

-Teenagers with a chronic condition or disability
+Teenagers with chronic health conditions or disability

 will eventually have to move into the adult health care system.
 This is